Solar Lease vs. Solar Loan: ReVision’s Guide to Solar Financing for Your Home

 Price is No Obstacle

-This much is certain: An upfront price for solar is no longer an obstacle.
-Leases were touted as the go-to for a no-upfront-cost solar array, but ReVision Energy is able to offer solar loans for no money down, with monthly payments the same as or lower than your current electric bill.
+Solar has historically been perceived as an expensive option accessible only to those with large cash savings.
+No more: an upfront price for solar is no longer an obstacle!
+ReVision Energy is able to offer solar loans for no money down, with monthly payments the same as or lower than your current electric bill.
 We enable you to own your power.

 When you produce more electricity than you use, you will send power back into the grid (powering your neighbors’ house!) and earn a credit.
 Those credits go against your electric bill at other times of the year.
 So for example, if you complement your solar array with an air source heat pump to provide heat, you can run this electric appliance off of stored sunshine from the summer, in the form of credits you banked with your utility.
 Many of our customers go from having electric bills of $100-200/mo, to the minimum fee to stay connected to the grid.